-Load Center Panel w/120 volt Main breaker - load center appearance and configuration may vary by model normally located in close proximity to each other typically in the bed platform.
+Motorhomes may have separate small panels for breakers and fuses.
+They are normally located in close proximity to each other typically in the bed platform.
 The converter is also mounted separately (typically under the bed platform).

 120-Volt Circuit Breakers